xerolinux/XeroHub/content/posts/automount-drives/index.md

 ![[Image: HzloKaO.png]](https://i.imgur.com/HzloKaO.png)

-To test the changes, you can reboot your system or type the following command to mount all filesystems mentioned in `fstab` (since Disks sets partitions to auto-mount on startup by adding them to `/etc/fstab`) :
+To test the changes, you can reboot your system or type the following command to mount all filesystems mentioned in `fstab` (since Disks sets partitions to automount on startup by adding them to `/etc/fstab`) :

 ```Bash
 sudo mount --all